-- Two external exams on Anatomy and Physiology and social cultural issues in sport. - External assessment on 3 practical sports and an internal coursework unit on analysis and evaluation of performance.
+- Two external exams on The human body and movement in physical activity and sport and Socio-cultural influences and well-being in physical activity and sport. - External assessment on 3 practical sports and an internal coursework unit on analysis and evaluation of performance.